Read about the current government restrictions on gov.ie

 Protect yourself in the workplace

-follow any measures put in place by your employer to maintain social distancing
+Follow any measures put in place by your employer to maintain social distancing

-wash your hands regularly and properly
+Wash your hands regularly and properly

-follow hygiene advice when coughing or sneezing
+Follow hygiene advice when coughing or sneezing

-travel to work alone
+Travel to work alone

-use own pens for signing in
+Use your own pen for signing in

-do not touch your eyes, mouth, or nose
+Do not touch your eyes, mouth, or nose

-do not share objects that touch your mouth, for example, bottles or cups
+Do not share objects that touch your mouth, for example, bottles or cups

-do not shake hands with anyone
+Do not shake hands with anyone

-do not have face-to-face meetings or go on business trips if possible - use phone or video conferencing instead
+Do not have face-to-face meetings or go on business trips if possible - use phone or video conferencing instead

 If you get symptoms at work